ajvincent/es-membrane/projects/search-references/THEORY.md

 - Formalize the graph structure for feeding to `dagre` and `graphlib`.
 - Feed the graph structures and verify the `dagre` coordinates are indeed useful.
 - Provide API to run a `reference-spec` file and output the resulting graphs for consumers.
-- Build out a HTML-based tool integrating the output with rendering libraries, for the visualization.
-(Help really wanted with this!)
+- Build out [a HTML-based tool](https://ajvincent.github.io/es-search-references/) integrating the output with rendering libraries, for the visualization.